-The Corporation's 1999 Annual Report to Shareholders is being mailed to shareholders with this Proxy Statement.
+The Corporation's 2001 Annual Report to Shareholders is being mailed to shareholders with this Proxy Statement.

-ELECTION OF DIRECTORS
+1. ELECTION OF DIRECTORS

-Three directors (out of a total of ten) are to be elected at the forthcoming Annual Meeting to serve for three-year terms expiring at the Annual Meeting in 2003 and thereafter until their successors are elected and qualified.
-The nominees for such positions are Joseph C. Berenato, Eugene P. Conese, Jr., and Ralph D. Crosby, Jr. Two directors, Richard J. Pearson and Arthur W. Schmutz, will be retiring at the Annual Meeting, and the number of directors will be reduced to eight thereafter.
-In the absence of a contrary direction, Proxies in the accompanying form will be voted for the election of the foregoing nominees.
-Management does not contemplate that any of the nominees will be unable to serve as directors, but if that should occur the persons designated in the Proxies will cast votes for other persons in accordance with their best judgment.
-In the event that any person other than the nominees named herein should be nominated for election as a director, the Proxy holders may vote for less than all of the nominees and in their discretion may cumulate votes.
-Should any of the directors whose terms continue past the 2000 Annual Meeting cease to serve as directors prior to the Annual Meeting, the authorized number of directors will be reduced accordingly.
+Two directors (out of a total of eight) are to be elected at the forthcoming Annual Meeting to serve for three-year terms expiring at the Annual Meeting in 2005 and thereafter until their successors are elected and qualified.
+The nominees for such positions are Robert C. Ducommun and Thomas P. Mullaney.
+In the absence of a contrary direction, proxies in the accompanying form will be voted for the election of the foregoing nominees.
+Management does not contemplate that any of the nominees will be unable to serve as directors, but if that should occur the persons designated in the proxies will cast votes for other persons in accordance with their best judgment.
+In the event that any person other than the nominees named herein should be nominated for election as a director, the proxy holders may vote for less than all of the nominees and in their discretion may cumulate votes.
+Should any of the directors whose terms continue past the 2002 Annual Meeting cease to serve as directors prior to the Annual Meeting, the authorized number of directors will be reduced accordingly.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR MESSRS.
+DUCOMMUN AND MULLANEY.

-The following information is furnished as of March 13, 2000, with respect to each of the three persons who are nominees for election to the Board of Directors, as well as for the other five directors of the Corporation whose terms of office will continue after the 2000 Annual Meeting.
+The following information is furnished as of March 11, 2002, with respect to each of the two persons who are nominees for election to the Board of Directors, as well as for the other six directors of the Corporation whose terms of office will continue after the 2002 Annual Meeting.

-NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE DIRECTOR SINCE TERM EXPIRES Norman A. Barkeley 70 1987 2001 Chairman Emeritus of the Board of the Corporation.
-Joseph C. Berenato Chairman of the Board Chief Evecutive Officer and 53 1997 2003 Chairman of the Board, Chief Executive Officer and President of the Corporation.
-H. Frederick Christie 66 1985 2001 Consultant; Retired President and Chief Executive Officer, The Mission Group (subsidiary of SCEcorp); Director, Ultramar Diamond Shamrock Corp., AECOM Technology Corp., IHOP Corp., Southwest Water Company, Capital Income Builder, Inc., SMALLCAP World Fund, AMCAP Fund, Capital World Growth and Income Fund, Inc., and American Mutual Fund, Inc.; Trustee, American Variable Insurance and New Economy Fund; and Director or Trustee of twelve fixed income funds of the Capital Research & Management Company.
-Eugene P. Conese, Jr. President and Chief Executive Officer, Aero Capital LLC (private investment firm); Director, World Air Lease, Inc. and adDIRECT.Com Inc. 40 2000 2003 Ralph D. Crosby, Jr. President, Integrated Systems and Aerostructures Sector of Northrop Grumman Corporation 52 2000 2003 Robert C. Ducommun Management Consultant; Director, American Metal Bearing Company and Inventa Technology Corporation.
-48 1985 2002 Kevin S. Moore President, The Clark Estates, Inc. (private investment firm); Director, 3D Systems Corporation and National Baseball Hall of Fame & Museum, Inc. 45 1994 2001
+Name, Principal Occupation and Other Directorships Age Director Since Term Expires Norman A. Barkeley 72 1987 2004 Chairman Emeritus of the Board of the Corporation Joseph C. Berenato 55 1997 2003 Chairman of the Board, Chief Executive Officer and President of the Corporation; Director, SMALLCAP World Fund; Trustee, New Economy Fund of the Capital Research & Management Company H. Frederick Christie 68 1985 2004 Consultant; Retired President and Chief Executive Officer, The Mission Group (subsidiary of SCEcorp); Director, Valero, L.P., AECOM Technology Corp., IHOP Corp., Southwest Water Company, Capital Income Builder, Inc., SMALLCAP World Fund, AMCAP Fund, Capital World Growth and Income Fund, Inc., and American Mutual Fund, Inc.; Trustee, American Variable Insurance and New Economy Fund; and Director or Trustee of twelve fixed income funds of the Capital Research & Management Company Eugene P. Conese, Jr. 42 2000 2003 President and Chief Executive Officer, Aero Capital LLC (private investment firm); Director, World Air Lease, Inc. and Fast Channel Network, Inc. Ralph D. Crosby, Jr. 54 2000 2003 Retired President, Integrated Systems Sector of Northrop Grumman Corporation Robert C. Ducommun 50 1985 2005 Management Consultant; Director, American Metal Bearing Company and Inventa Technologies Corporation